- Slippery root

-Bottom Line: Comfrey has not been shown to treat or prevent cancer.
-Several cases of liver toxicity have been reported with its use.
+Comfrey has not been shown to treat or prevent cancer.
+Cases of liver toxicity have been reported with its use.

-Comfrey leaves and roots have been used for many centuries to treat several ailments.
+Comfrey leaves and roots have been used for many centuries to treat several ailments, but studies are very limited.
 Comfrey contains two substances that have been found to be biologically active in laboratory tests: allantoin causes cells to increase the rate at which they divide, and rosmarinic acid reduces inflammation and prevents injury to the small blood vessels in the lungs.
+Other lab experiments suggest wound healing with a topical formula.
 However, these effects have not been confirmed in humans through clinical trials.

 To treat bronchitis